 There’s no right or wrong way to make learning videos.
 Educators are constantly experimenting with different formats and styles.
 However, often the secret sauce to connecting with an audience on YouTube is being authentic, passionate, accurate, and relatable.
-Here is a checklist to get you thinking about what kind of videos you could make:
+Here's four key areas to get you thinking about what kind of videos you could make:

-- Audience: Are you making videos for viewers who have no prior knowledge of the subject, or should they have some context on the topic?
+- Audience: Are you making videos for viewers who are starting fresh and have no knowledge of the subject, or do you expect that they have some context on the topic?
 What are their needs?
 What age and demographic do you plan to reach?

-- Prior knowledge: If you’re an expert in the topic, remember, there could always be more to learn.
-Are you expert enough to know what research to do and who you could learn more from?
+- Knowledge: How much do you know about the topic and what do you need more information about?
+(Even if you’re an expert, remember, there could always be more to learn!)
+Are you advanced enough to know what research to do and who you could learn more from?
 What collaboration opportunities could you explore?

 See it in action